rkayakr/ProcessPlot/README.md

 Bob Benedict, KD8CGH, 8/12/2021

 version 1.0
-plots multiple files from one or more nodes, dates and beacons
+plots up to 10 files from one or more nodes, dates and beacons

 modified from WWV_plt2.py @authors dkazdan jgibbons